 Doctors can usually diagnose Alzheimer disease based on the following:

-Alzheimer disease can often be distinguished from other dementias because usually, its most noticeable symptom, particularly in the beginning, is forgetting recent events or not being able to form new memories.
+Usually, the most noticeable symptom, particularly in the beginning, is forgetting recent events or not being able to form new memories.

 The diagnosis of Alzheimer disease can be confirmed only when a sample of brain tissue is removed (after death, during an autopsy) and examined under a microscope.
 Then, the characteristic loss of nerve cells, neurofibrillary tangles, and senile plaques containing beta-amyloid can be seen throughout the brain, particularly in the area of the temporal lobe that is involved in forming new memories.